Madjakul/HALvesting-Contrastive/README.md

   -h, --help            show this help message and exit --config_path CONFIG_PATH
                         Path to the config file.
-  --do_convert_responses
-                        Convert responses to metadata.
   --responses_dir RESPONSES_DIR
                         Path to the responses directory.
 Only used if do_convert_responses is True.
   --metadata_path METADATA_PATH
                         Path to the metadata file.
 If do_convert_responses is True, the metadata will be saved here.
   --num_proc NUM_PROC   Number of processes to use.
 Default is the number of CPUs.
-  --push_to_hub         Push the dataset to the Hub.
 ```

 ### Sampling